Identity Verification through ACSP

 Records of the Identity Checks

-ACSP is required to retain records of all evidence and information used during the identity verification process for a period of seven years from the date the verification is completed.
-This includes copies of the identity documents that were reviewed, evidence of the identity checks carried out, and records of any unsuccessful verification attempts.
-Maintaining this information is essential for compliance and audit purposes.
+ACSPs must retain all evidence and information used during the verification process for seven years from the date verification is completed.
+This includes copies of identity documents reviewed, evidence of checks carried out, and records of any unsuccessful verification attempts.

 Evidence & Identity Check

-To ensure robust identity verification through ACSP, anyone manually checking identity documents must be trained by a specialist provider that follows the Home Office’s best practice guidance for detecting fraudulent documents.
-During the process, documents should be examined for signs of tampering, particularly in areas displaying personal details.
-If there are any doubts about a document’s authenticity, ACSP should contact the issuing authority or another reliable source.
-For documents issued outside the UK, concerns should be directed to the appropriate embassy.
+Anyone manually checking identity documents must be trained by a specialist provider in accordance with the Home Office’s best-practice guidance for detecting fraudulent documents.
+Documents should be examined for signs of tampering, particularly around areas displaying personal details.
+Where there is any doubt about a document’s authenticity, the ACSP should contact the issuing authority directly.
+For documents issued outside the UK, concerns should be directed to the relevant embassy.

 Conclusion